compbel/SMiTH/README.md

 ```

 ### **Expected Output**
 This section describes the output files and variables generated after running the tool.
-Once the model completes, all results will be saved as CSV files in the output directory such as ouput/dir_name/.
+Once the model completes, all results will be saved as CSV files in the output directory such as ouput example/dir_name/.

  * ``originSamp``   origins (i.e., migration site corresponding to the root of the phylogeny) for sampled trees.
 Can be used to analyze migration directionality if needed.
  * ``consensus``   consensus matrix of the sample, i.e., `consensus(i,j)` is the frequency of sampled migration trees with vertices _i_ and _j_ being adjacent.